Online reputation management is the use of multiple strategies to influence, improve the online perception of your business.

 Similar to how you update your data on Google, you should also make your Yelp business information – name, address, and phone number (NAP) information – correct and updated to make it easier for customers to find you.
 Make sure that you spend some time uploading attractive, high-quality images that easily showcase your business’s offerings.

 However, the most important part of your Yelp listing is still the reviews.
 Ensuring that you get a steady flow of feedback and taking the time to respond to reviews can help raise your Yelp reputation.
 It’s worth noting that it’s against Yelp guidelines to ask customers to leave a review.
 Instead, you should focus on providing an excellent customer experience that compels patrons to leave rave reviews on the site.

 Tripadvisor Reputation Management

-Data from Tripadvisor showed that 97% of respondents see the importance of online reputation management for their Tripadvisor listing.
+Data from Tripadvisor showed that 97% of respondents see the importance of Tripadvisor reputation management.

 It’s important to market your business’s features to customers on Tripadvisor by adding things like attractions, type of cuisine, cost, amenities, etc. But make sure that you correctly set and meet those customer expectations.
 Too often, customers are let down by the actual business experience.

 You can mitigate this by setting reasonable expectations levels or even going above and beyond in terms of service.
 Both options are viable and can convince customers to leave rave reviews.